2006 Swedish general election: Unemployment

-A survey carried out by the Confederation of Swedish Enterprise (Svenskt Näringsliv) indicates that 41% of Swedish companies believe that such a contract would increase their willingness to hire young people "to a great extent" and that 51% believe that it would increase it "to a certain extent".
-7% of those surveyed said that they did not think that they would be more willing to hire.
+A survey carried out by the Confederation of Swedish Enterprise (Svenskt Näringsliv) indicated that 41% of Swedish companies believe that such a contract would increase their willingness to hire young people "to a great extent" and that 51% believe that it would increase it "to a certain extent".
+7% of those surveyed said that they did not think that they would be more willing to hire youth if the contract was to become available.